Clussys/nupa/vms/pcie/README.md

 (2) [RDMA over PCIe](../../rdma/pcie/README.md)

-Go to corresponding directory, and do the test accoding to the README.md inside.
+Go to corresponding directory, and do the test according to the README.md inside.